Skip to Content

 It is second only to the Cathedral as the most important church in Seville.

-Flamenco dancers in Seville are much like buskers in most countries and you can often witness performers of the art around Seville’s various plazas (it’s rare not to see any at the Plaza de España for instance).
+Flamenco dancers in Seville are much like buskers in most countries and you can often witness performers of the art around Seville’s various plazas.

-If you’d rather sit inside and watch a show, La Carboneria, magnificently situated in the Santa Cruz district, has shows nightly.
+If you’d rather sit inside and watch a show, La Carboneria, magnificently situated in the Santa Cruz district, has shows nightly making this one of the things to do in Seville at night.

 As one of the best flamenco shows in Seville to attend, keep in mind that it gets busy.
-Shows are free but drinks are compulsory.
+Shows are free but drinks are compulsory, you can also check shows here.

 The world-famous Catedral de Sevilla and the Giralda Tower is a spectacular sight that is usually on everyone’s must-do list of things to do in Seville Spain.